Chart Color Schemes

 Population

-Population growth drivers in Cooran are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Cooran are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Cooran as of Nov 2025 is around 1,864.
-This reflects an increase of 108 people (6.2%) since the 2021 Census, which reported a population of 1,756 people.
-The change is inferred from the resident population of 1,856 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
-This level of population equates to a density ratio of 49 persons per square kilometer.
-Cooran's 6.2% growth since census positions it within 1.5 percentage points of the SA3 area (7.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 72.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Cooran's estimated population is around 1,806.
+This shows an increase of 50 people since the 2021 Census, which reported a population of 1,756.
+The change is inferred from AreaSearch's estimate of 1,800 residents following examination of ABS' latest ERP data release (June 2024) and four additional validated new addresses since the Census date.
+This results in a density ratio of 48 persons per square kilometer.
+Population growth was primarily driven by interstate migration contributing approximately 72.0% of overall population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-Anticipating future population dynamics, a population increase just below the median of non-metropolitan areas nationally is expected, with the suburb expected to grow by 221 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort where utilized.
+Future population dynamics anticipate a median increase similar to non-metropolitan areas nationally, with the Cooran statistical area expected to grow by 220 persons to 2041, reflecting an overall increase of 14.2% over 17 years based on aggregated SA2-level projections.

 Frequently Asked Questions - Population